 Historical perspectives and selections from the archives by archivist Scott Sanders.

+Seasons greetings, Antiochians!
 What follows appeared in the very first issue of the earliest College publication in Antiochiana, not to mention the earliest known account of an Antioch Christmas break.
 Though unattributed, the article has the literary stamp of a...

 For 100 years, a central component of Antioch’s progressive education model has been its flagship Cooperative Education (Co-op) Program, the first to be established as a core component in an undergraduate liberal arts program.